-At the May 27, 2021, regular Board meeting, Motion 48 (Hahn, Solis, Butts, and Dutra) on the I-710 (South) corridor improvements environmental process was approved.
-(Attachment A) Motion 48 directed the CEO to report back at the September Board Meeting.
+At the May 27, 2021, regular Board meeting, Motion 47 (Solis, Sandoval, Butts, and Garcetti) on the I-710 (South) corridor improvements environmental process was approved (Attachment A).
+The Motion requested a report back at the September Board meeting.

 BACKGROUND